Opioid Use Disorder

 Module 2 Accreditation Statement

-Pharmacy Professionals: Module 2 has been accredited by CPDPP for 5.5 CEUs for pharmacists and pharmacy technicians.
+Continuing Professional Development for Pharmacy Professionals: Module 2 has been approved by CPDPP for 5.75 CE credits

 Other Healthcare Professionals: Participation in this conference may be included as part of the continuing education and competence programs established by individual professional associations.